|Euler's method review||Exercise 2|

 halfway, using Euler's method:

 Although this method uses Euler's method, it ends up having a higher order of convergence.
 Loosely speaking, the initial half-step provides additional information: an estimate of the derivative in the middle of the next step.
 This estimate is presumably a better estimate of the overall derivative than the value at the left end point.
-Atkinson shows that the per-step error is and, since there are steps to reach the end of the range, overall.
-Keep in mind that we do not regard the auxilliary points as being part of the solution.
+The per-step error is and, since there are steps to reach the end of the range, overall.
+Keep in mind that we do not regard the auxiliary points as being part of the solution.
 We throw them away, and make no claim about their accuracy.
 It is only the whole-step points that we want.